jericholayos/workforce-attrition-risk-scoring-model/README.md

 **Dataset:** Publicly available HR Analytics dataset - [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 ## Overview
 End-to-end data analysis project identifying the key drivers of employee attrition.
 SQL was used for exploratory data analysis and deep-dive querying.
-Power BI was used to build an interactive 2-page dashboard presenting findings to a non-technical audience.
+Power BI was used to build a dashboard presenting findings to a non-technical audience.

 The overall attrition rate is **16.12%** (237 out of 1,470 employees).